jpiechowka/ferrous-beats/README.md

 Rust music player

+Heavily inspired by this talk by Andrew Kelley (creator of Zig programming language): https://youtu.be/SCLrNqc9jdE

 ## License

 `ferrous-beats` is free, open source and permissively licensed!
 Except where noted (below and/or in individual files),